Wheat Wine: An Accidental Beer That Had Set Out To Be a Wine

 The heavy use of wheat malt imparts depth to the wheat wine ale.
 The wheat wine also has notes of a strong hop smell to finish it off.

 Wheat wine has a heavy-bodied mouthfeel with a medium to high carbonated fizzy effect inside the mouth.
 The high alcohol level leaves a tingling sensation, and the hop brings a smooth but bitter finish.

 A wheat wine ale typically hits a lot of notes on your flavor palette.
-It has a strong sense of honey, caramel, and fresh bread flavors.
+It has a strong sense of honey, and caramel flavors.
 The basic taste is not very sweet but a good bitter kick of hop.

 The taste of a wheat wine can come off as too strong and extreme to new beer lovers due to its heavy wheat flavor.
 The taste is generally very wheaty and flour-like but has notes of fruitness.
 The overall alcohol feel is not very high but has a clean finish in the mouth.

 Since a wheat wine beer has high alcohol content, you can pair it with any hot cuisines like Asian, Jamaican, or Mexican.

 Any form of smokey or smoky meat like pork, duck, beef, or even chicken goes well with the bitter-sweet flavor of the beer.
 The hotness from these foods cuts through the bitterness of the hop-kicked wheat wine and forms a perfect culinary balance.

 As the wheat wine has a heavy wine-like feeling, different kinds of cheese and desserts also pair well with it.
 You can enjoy a glass of wheat wine with a fruity dessert or a strong, pungent cheese.
 The aroma of the cheese opens up new levels of flavor in this wheat and is one to cherish.
 A brie wheel, goat cheese, or blue cheese will also work well.